Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 \section{Radio emission from CSM produced by binary interaction}

 We analyze the evolution of SN ejecta with mass $M_{\rm ej}$ and energy $E_{\rm ej}$ sweeping up CSM whose density is given by a profile $\rho_{\rm CSM}(r)$.
 The progenitor systems that produce the CSM are modeled as binaries consisting of a stripped-envelope star (or stripped star) with a companion $M_c =1.4\, M_{\odot}$, in which expansion of the stripped star during late-stage nuclear burning leads to non-conservative mass transfer onto the companion.
-We consider the mass to leave the system and form circumbinary CSM.
-In this scenario, the companion may be a neutron star (NS) or a main sequence (MS) companion.
+We consider the mass to leave the system in an equatorial outflow and form a circumbinary torus of CSM \citep{pejcha2016,MacLeod2018}.